communote-github-user/psyphant.github.io/doc/dev_how_plugin.md

 ---
 title: 1.2 Write a plugin
 tags: [development]
-keywords: plugin, note manipulation, maven, extension points
+keywords: plugin, note manipulation, maven, extension points, tags, attachments, preferences, repost, notification, rendering
 last_updated: March 10, 2016
 ---
 Communote uses OSGi (Apache Felix) in conjuction with Apache iPOJO for offering extensibility  and variability in an easy way.
 This also provides the possibility to add and remove plugins while Communote runs.
 Currently it is possible to: